rubenerd/rubenerd.com/content/page/archives.md

 <h3 id="location">By location</h3>

 I love sitting at coffee shops in random places and writing.
-I only started geo-tagging posts a few years ago and have yet to backfill previous years, so consider these archives incomplete.
+I only started geo-tagging posts a few years ago and have yet to finish backfilling, so consider these archives incomplete.

 * 🇦🇺 [Blue Mountains](/location/blue-mountains/)
 * 🇭🇰 [Hong Kong](/location/hong-kong/)